renoneto/renoneto.github.io/_posts/2021-10-08-using_streamlit.markdown

 > ```

 #### `columns` + `image`
 With the `columns` command is possible to create multiple widgets side-by-side.
-I'm using it to have the picture (`image` command) and rating side-by-side, for example.
+For example, I'm using it to have the picture (`image` command) and rating side-by-side.
 > ```
 > # For each movie create three columns
 > 	row1_0, row1_1, row1_2 = st.columns((1,2,3))